Please confirm topic selection

 • anterior decompression and stabilization

-• posterior indirect decompression and stabilization and compression fusion construct
+• posterior indirect decompression and stabilization with compression fusion construct

-• historically three levels above and two levels below
+• historically, fusion included three levels above and two levels below

-• modern pedicle screws have changed this to one level above and one level below
+• modern pedicle screw systems have permitted stable fusion constructs using one level above and one level below

 • distraction construct in burst fractures